MrR-o-b-o-t/TitusConvertPy/README.md

 <br>

-_This application was written in Python using Flask and Pandas in order to accept an Excell file, create a data frame, and then download the new Excell file to the users computer._
+_This application was written in Python using Flask and Pandas in order to accept a CSV file, create a data frame, and then download the new Excell file to the users computer._
 <br>
 <br>
 See it here: https://titus-doc-converter.herokuapp.com/